e2vinodj/Claim_Terminations/chapter1.md

 - Run the code in "Script.R" as-is by clicking on the button "Run Code".
 See the results.
   Note the message for the code below comment #2: If you donot have the package `stringr` loaded in your session, you will get an error message - Error: could not find function "str_detect".

-- Now type the following below comment #1 to load the package `stringr` in your session.
+- Type the following below comment #1 to load the package `stringr` in your session.
 Then Click on the button "Run Code": `library(stringr)`.
   Now see the results of the code under comment #2.
 There should not be an error.

-- Now type the following below comment #3 to unload the package `stringr` from memory: `detach(package:stringr)`
+- Type the following below comment #3 to unload the package `stringr` from memory: `detach(package:stringr)`

-- Now Click on the button "Submit Code".
-The results of the code under comment #4 should have an error.
+- Click on the button "Run Code".
+Then type the code with `str_detect()` under the comment #2 into your console and see the results.
+  It will give error as the library `stringr` is no longer in the session.

+- Click on the button "Submit Answer".

 `@sample_code`